 Workers’ compensation claims are rarely straightforward.
 It is not uncommon to run into various challenges when filing your claim.
 Your employer may dispute the validity of your claim, arguing that your injury is not work-related.
 The insurance company may deny your benefits.
 Your treating physician may decide you have reached maximum medical improvement and release you to return to work before your injuries have fully healed.
 Your employer may fail to offer you light duty work upon your return.

-Learn how our family of Oakland workers’ compensation lawyers can help you with your claim; call (888) 740-6434 today for a free, confidential consultation.
+Learn how our family of workers’ compensation lawyers can help you with your claim; call (888) 740-6434 today for a free, confidential consultation.